AdobeDocs/campaign-classic.de-DE/help/delivery/using/configuring-the-mobile-application-android.md

    ![](assets/nmac_android.png)

-1. Stellen Sie sicher, dass in Adobe Campaign und im Anwendungs-Code derselbe **[!UICONTROL Integrationsschlüssel]** definiert ist (über das SDK).
-Weiterführende Informationen hierzu finden Sie in [diesem Abschnitt](integrating-campaign-sdk-into-the-mobile-application.md).
+1. Stellen Sie sicher, dass Sie dasselbe **[!UICONTROL Integrationsschlüssel]** wird in Adobe Campaign und im Anwendungscode über das SDK definiert. <!--For more on this, refer to [this section](integrating-campaign-sdk-into-the-mobile-application.md).-->

    >[!NOTE]
    >